 - All personal data which they handle is kept securely

-- Personal and sensitive personal data being sent outside the Institution is encrypted and is sent using appropriate, secure mechanisms
+- Personal and sensitive personal data is encrypted and is sent using appropriate secure mechanisms, especially when being sent outside the Institution

 - Personal information is not disclosed either orally, in writing or otherwise to any unauthorised third party